Music Research Resources

 - Grove/Oxford Online

 - Harvard Dictionary of Music Online

 - Index to Printed Music.
 Use this database to find individual pieces in complete works editions and anthologies (e.g., the M2 and M3 call number ranges).
 Searchable by title, composer, editor, genre, language, librettist, publisher, series, or instrumentation.
 If your search result does not specify volume or page numbers, find them by using the last few digits of the Cutter Number.
-For example, a search for Mendelssohn's setting of the Psalm "Richte mich, Gott" in the complete works set edited by Julius Rietz (Leipzig, 1874-77) turns up no page or volume number, but these are included in the Cutter Number, which is M5374-106, 11-16.
+For example, should a search for Mendelssohn's setting of the Psalm "Richte mich, Gott" in the complete works set edited by Julius Rietz (Leipzig, 1874-77) turn up no page or volume number, you could deduce these from the Cutter Number, which is M5374-106, 11-16.
 The piece in question will be found in volume 106, pages 11-16.
 The database lists sets and series organized by various criteria: composer (complete works: Gesamtausgaben), geographical area (Monuments: Denkmäler), period or style, original source (including manuscripts), anthologies.

 - Oxford Bibliographies

 - Oxford Reference Online.
 The Core Collection contains about 100 dictionary, language reference, and subject reference books published by Oxford University Press.
 A fully indexed, cross-searchable database.